 3. Salt and oil

 And finally the skin is ready to be cooked, this stage is going to take some trial and error on your part because every oven is different.
 I used to use an old gas oven but it was a nightmare to work with, the temperature was never consistent.
 But now I have a convection oven which makes it so much easier.
 I bake rinds at 200c (392f), cooking the top for 20 minutes, then flipping it over for another 20 minutes.
-And the results are the same every time, crunchy, light, and even preserving a bit of moistness on the underside.
+And the results are the same every time, crunchy, and even preserving a bit of moistness on the underside.
 I find it helpful to place something like a heatproof cooling rack on top of the rind to prevent it from curling up.
 The flatter it is, the more even the heat with distribute.
 I have never baked rinds on a tray, I think it needs airflow underneath, so I put a wire rack underneath too.

 A good way to test if the pork rind is ready is by testing its flexibility, using tongs I bend it and if it still feels rubbery, it needs more time.
 When it is ready it should be firm but not too hard.
 The top should have lots of bubbles.
 Pork rind is quite fussy, it’s easy to over or undercook it and then it’s completely inedible.
 But you can sometimes save it by shallow frying it.

 Once it is done, let it cool and snap it into smaller pieces.
 They don’t store very well, so I only make a single serving at a time.
 Because they are dehydrated they can be stored in the pantry for a day or two, never in the fridge, they become soggy.

 Method 2- Dehydrator

 This method is more involved and time consuming, but the texture is the lightest and crispiest.
 Basically chicharrones.

 2. Allow to cool, then scrape the fat off the back of the skin.
 You can keep the fat and fry it up to eat on its own.